owenobyrne/aib-internet-banking-api/README.md

 aib-internet-banking-api
 ========================

-An screen scraped API in front of the AIB Internet Banking website
+A screen scraped API in front of the AIB Internet Banking website